ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 1. Go to the `StateSensor`'s Streamer group in the "Details" window and select "File Streamer Component" as the "Streamer Type"

+1. On the Sampling Control select 20 hz to save the state sensor data at this rate

 1. Under the "Streamer" section expand the "File Settings" and type in the name of the file to save the trajectory.
 If there is a file with the same name, it will be overwritten with the new file.

     <div class="img_container">